tethysplatform/tethys/docs/tethys_portal/configuration.rst

 AUTHENTICATION_BACKENDS_OVERRIDE                   override for ``AUTHENTICATION_BACKENDS`` setting.
 CAUTION: improper use of this setting can break the Tethys Portal.
 RESOURCE_QUOTA_HANDLERS                            a list of Tethys ``ResourceQuotaHandler`` classes to load (see: :ref:`sdk_quotas_api`).
 For convenience, any quota handlers listed here will be appended to the default list of quota handlerss.
 To override ``RESOURCE_QUOTA_HANDLERS`` completely, use the ``RESOURCE_QUOTA_HANDLERS_OVERRIDE`` setting.
 RESOURCE_QUOTA_HANDLERS_OVERRIDE                   override for ``RESOURCE_QUOTA_HANDLERS`` setting.
 CAUTION: improper use of this setting can break the Tethys Portal.
 USE_OLD_WORKSPACES_API                             a temporary setting that maintains backward compatibility for the :ref:`tethys_workspaces_api` when True.
 When False the the new :ref:`tethys_paths_api` functionality will apply.
 Defaults to True.
+Will be removed in 5.0.
 ================================================== ================================================================================

 .. _tethys_portal_config_settings: